kristo-og-logi/premKing/server/README.md

 ## Setup

-Inside the server directory, try running `go run .`.
+Inside the server directory, try running `go run . --environment DEV`.
 If that gives you errors, you might not have downloaded the necessary packages.
-Run `go get .` in the same directory, and then run `go run .` again.
+Run `go get .` in the same directory, and then run `go run . --environment DEV` again.

+Ensure that you've set all environment varialbes in [`.env.DEV`](./env.DEV).
+Use [`.env.example`](./.env.example) to get you started.

 ### For development